TlanesiTrips/TlanesiTrips.github.io/tours.md

 ---
 layout: page
 title: Tours
-subtitle: The places thata are waiting for you in Mexico
+subtitle: The places that are waiting for you in Mexico
 ---

 ## Frida Kahlo's museum